How much is Google’s bot detection really worth?

 Who are hCaptcha's paying customers?

-hCaptcha customers span a variety of industries, from technology companies to those focused on fashion, retail, and other areas where they can create value from applying machine learning.
+hCaptcha customers span a variety of industries, from technology companies to those focused on fashion, retail, and other areas where their online services see fraud or abuse.

-hCaptcha is committed to democratizing access to high volume real-time annotation, letting companies big and small improve the quality of their products and services by applying machine learning to their business.
+hCaptcha is committed to democratizing access to world class security services, letting companies big and small improve the quality of their products and services by applying security-focused machine learning to their business.

 Questions?

 And if you think the cost of reCAPTCHA is too high, ask us about hCaptcha Enterprise.
-Currently in use by some of the largest publishers, financial services companies, and web infrastructure companies in the world, they are not only a credible alternative to reCAPTCHA: we believe they offer the best bot protection currently available.
+Currently in use by some of the largest publishers, financial services companies, and web infrastructure companies in the world, this is not only a credible alternative to reCAPTCHA: we believe it offers the best bot protection and human abuse defense currently available.

 Footnotes